-Welcome to the second installment of “Behind the Lens.”
-This time, our subject is the Patek Philippe Advanced Research Reference 5550P is a truly lovely perpetual calendar with some interesting technical twists.
+The Patek Philippe Advanced Research Reference 5550P is a truly lovely perpetual calendar with some interesting technical twists.

 Recently, GaryG had the opportunity to handle, photograph, and wear a good friend’s Balancier Contemporain in white gold.
 His pal had long been a fan of the brand but had always been put off by the size of the watches.
 At 39.6 mm wide, though, the Contemporain is the most compact Greubel Forsey ever.

 As most folks who follow Patek Philippe are aware, the brand has long been in the habit of making unique watches for special customers, including in recent times entertainment luminaries such as Eric Clapton and Michael Ovitz.
 It was not until 2015, however, that Patek Philippe publicly issued a number of small editions of previously discontinued references, each in previously unmade metal/dial combinations.
 This Patek Philippe Reference 5070J-013 is one of those ultra-rare birds.
 And GaryG wonders if it might bring yellow gold back into fashion single-handedly.

 A couple of years ago, GaryG wrote about one collector’s obsession with the A. Lange & Söhne Datograph Lumen and the platinum Lange bracelet made by Wellendorff, and wanting to combine the two.
 The result was spectacular, and now he brings us another view of it told through his own photographs.

 One of the best things about dealing with independent watchmakers is the ability to request unique touches on your watch.
 That’s just what happened after GaryG’s new friend first saw Kari Voutilainen’s Sport28, a titanium-encased watch that itself is quite rare with only eight examples made in total.